 Hello [Name], your temporary Twilio PIN code is:

 Once you have collected this information, please contact our Support team and submit your request.
-We will forward the template to our partners for registration, which usually takes 7-10 business days unless additional information is required.
+We will forward the template to our partners for registration, which usually takes 1-2 weeks unless additional information is required.
+Signature registration may add 2-3 weeks of additional lead time.
 Mobile operators may ask for additional supporting documents like a business license - especially for customers in the financial sector.